lishiyi/VIT/README.md

 * Now, we can input our information, the website will calculate how much nutritions we need, and give a ingredients table for that, then save it into database.

+* A demo of my latest test version is here: http://lishiyi.pythonanywhere.com/

 ## Setup
 First install **Python 2.7**, and **pip**, then easily
 ```python